 Planning your bot is crucial to its success.
-A well planned bot will also save you a lot of time when it comes to the build it of it too.
-We recommend using flowchart software such as LucidChart to map out you bot journey(s).
+A well planned bot will also save you a lot of time when it comes to the build of it too.
+We recommend using flowchart software such as LucidChart to map out your bot journey(s).

 It’s useful to create a content tree showing the hierarchy of content and various narrative journeys that are available to your users.
 A content tree has increased emphasis on narrative and flow of content.
 It also helps you visualise your bot whilst your are creating and editing your messages in the CMS.

 Here is an example of what a bot flow could look like: